mobile app bar

 Carlos Sainz of Williams is seen during Formula 1 Testing at Yas Marina Circuit on December 10, 2024 in Abu Dhabi

-Revealing his first experience in the Williams canteen, the Spaniard said, “I saw the bacon and sausage wraps.
+So much so that he was ready to run away from the Williams canteen for it.
+Revealing his first experience there, the Spaniard said in a Youtube video, “I saw the bacon and sausage wraps.
 I went to them and then I said…I reminded myself I was training.
 And I had to run away“.

 The off-season is arguably the biggest test for drivers as this is a time when they can slack if they are not careful since there are no race weekends, and hence, no urgency to maintain optimum fitness levels week in and week out.
 However, Sainz enjoys staying fit so much that he believes this is never an issue.